collinsmezie/StackBuld_blog/README.md

 ## Objective:
-StackBuld Blog is a simple web based blogging platform built with Next.js, React, JavaScript/TypeScript, and React Query and MongoD, The app is user-friendly, and the code is intended to adhere to development best practices as well-organized and properly documented.
+StackBuld Blog is a simple web based blogging platform built with Next.js, React, JavaScript/TypeScript, and React Query and MongoDB, The app is user-friendly, and the code is intended to adhere to development best practices as well-organized and properly documented.

 ## Features:
 CRUD Functionality for Blog Posts: